 U.S. Sen. John Chafee Athletic and Recreational Complex 430 Hope Rd, Cranston, RI02921 The sprawling U.S. Senator John H. Chafee Athletic and Recreational Complex features five soccer fields, three…More baseball fields, a tennis court and a basketball court.
 Along with views of the playing fields, a jogging track is situated close to the woods and wildflowers.
 For soccer, the complex includes Dorsey, Tribelli, DeNuccio, Perry and Volunteer fields, which host games for boys and girls teams in the Cranston League for Cranston's Future soccer league.
 The complex, usually referred to as Briggs Farm, prohibits dogs, golf, bikes, scooters, skateboards and rollerblades.
 Permits are required for use of soccer and baseball fields.

-The William Hall Library was the first official public library in Cranston when it opened as the Edgewood Library…More 1897 in a small house at the corner of Park and Warwick Avenues.
+William H. Hall Free Library 1825 Broad St, Cranston, RI02905 The William Hall Library was the first official public library in Cranston when it opened as the Edgewood Library 1897…More in a small house at the corner of Park and Warwick Avenues.

 Hall, a prominent businessman, established a fund to form the library in his will.
 He died in 1916.